rust-lang/const-eval/promotion.md

 };
 ```

-However, since this is in explicit const context, we could be less strict about
+However, since this is in explicit const context, we are less strict about
-promotion in this situation.
+promotion in this situation: all function calls are promoted, not just
+`#[rustc_promotable]` functions.

 Promotion is *not* involved in something like this: